pokt-network/pocket/docs/contributing/contribution/development.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 ```

-Make sure to complete all required fields with the following information,
+Make sure to complete all required fields with the following information:
-- Reviewers: Provide at least 2 reviewers to ensure you get enough approvals
+- **Reviewers**: Provide at least 2 reviewers to ensure you get enough approvals
-- Milestone: Link the PR to the corresponding Milestone
+- **Milestone**: Link the PR to the corresponding Milestone
-- Linked Issues: Link the PR to the corresponding Issue
+- **Linked Issues**: Link the PR to the corresponding Issue

 ## Testing Phase